EtimfonIkpong/Polymarket-Hyperliquid-Hedgers/METHODOLOGY.md

-# Methodology: Identifying Cross-Platform Hedgers Between Polymarket and Hyperliquid HIP-3
+# Methodology: Identifying Cross-Platform Hedgers Between Polymarket and Hyperliquid HIP-3 (Tradexyz)

 ## Research Question

-This research investigates whether traders who bet on Polymarket's Finance-category markets — covering stocks, commodities, indices, and macro events — simultaneously hold or held correlated perpetual positions on Hyperliquid, specifically on HIP-3 builder-deployed exchanges such as trade.xyz, where the same real-world assets (NVDA, GOLD, SP500, TSLA, etc.) are tradeable as on-chain perpetual futures contracts.
+This research investigates whether traders who bet on Polymarket's Finance-category markets covering stocks, commodities, indices, and macro events which simultaneously hold or held correlated perpetual positions on Hyperliquid, specifically on HIP-3 builder-deployed exchanges such as trade.xyz, where the same real-world assets (NVDA, GOLD, SP500, TSLA, etc.) are tradeable as on-chain perpetual futures contracts.

 The central hypothesis is that a trader betting "Will NVDA hit $150 before year-end?" on Polymarket while simultaneously holding an NVDA perpetual position on Hyperliquid is either hedging their prediction market bet or expressing the same directional view on two separate on-chain venues — a provable, verifiable, on-chain behavioural pattern.